A Ray Of Hope

 For as long as I can remember, I was told I was too sensitive, I talked too much and that I took things too personally.
 I took this to mean that being me was not okay, so I got really good at listening and paying attention to how others wanted me to be.

 Then in my early forties my world fell apart.
-The death of my mum, separation, then divorce, then remarrying and navigating how to bring a blended family of five children together combined with being self-employed meant I was struggling.
+The death of my mum, separation, then divorce, then remarrying and navigating how to bring a blended family of five children together combined with becoming self-employed meant I was struggling.
 But I felt the need to look and sound okay for the benefit of others, even though inside I felt anything but.

 One day I was so exhausted, I gave my teen daughter an ultimatum and at just 16 she walked out of the door and never came back.
 I was heart broken, I felt a failure at home and a fraud at work.
 As I lay crumpled on the bedroom floor sobbing in the arms of my husband, I recall telling him that I could not do this anymore and that I just wanted to die.